SilverServerT/LockControl/README.md

    ```

 ### Safety Considerations
-1. Always use a properly rated power supply for your magnetic lock
+1. Always use a properly rated magnetic lock controller
-2. Consider adding a backup power supply for the lock
-3. Ensure proper grounding of all components
+2. Ensure proper grounding of all components
-4. Use appropriate wire gauges for the current requirements
+3. Use appropriate wire gauges for both AC and DC circuits
+4. Consider adding a backup power supply for the lock
-5. Consider adding a manual override switch for emergency situations
+5. Test the manual override switch regularly
+6. Label all wires and connections clearly
+7. Consider adding a power indicator LED
+8. Install a circuit breaker for the AC input

 ### Troubleshooting
 1. If the lock doesn't respond:
-   - Check power supply voltage
+   - Check AC power to the controller
+   - Verify DC output voltage (should be 12V)
+   - Check Shelly Plus 1 connection to NO/NC contacts
    - Verify Shelly Plus 1 is connected to WiFi
    - Check Home Assistant entity states
-   - Verify wiring connections

 2. If status feedback is incorrect:
    - Check door contact sensor alignment
    - Verify sensor wiring
    - Check Home Assistant entity configuration

+3. If manual override doesn't work:
+   - Check switch connections
+   - Verify controller's manual override functionality
+   - Test with power disconnected

 ## Interface Overview